NAThompson/using_perf/README.md

 Interestingly, compiling at -O3 gives identical performance to our handcoded assembly, at 0.8N nanoseconds.

+---

-The compiler starts using more `xmm` registers, and stops doing (as many) superfluous writes to the stack.
+At -O3, the compiler starts using more `xmm` registers, and stops doing (as many) superfluous writes to the stack.

 ```x86asm